 I have read that some people think the story of Frosty the Snowman is a bible analogy!
 Maybe you could incorporate that into the theme.

 There are a lot of articles on this theory online.

 Blessings!!
 Enjoy your special party!

 We always loved potlucks. if you can have the food indoors and some outdoor games it would be great.
 3 legged races, egg tosses, musical chairs. perhaps raffle off some baked goods or have a silent auction with donation gigts from the congragation( gift baskets, gift cards, services etc)

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I need some ideas for a Christmas party games and food.
 It is a church party for middle-age people and ideas need to be simple and cheap.
 Thank you in advance.

 Have your guests each bring a roll of wrapping paper and unwrwapprd gifts.
 Share each of the different papers to wrap holiday gifts.
-This way, you don't end up wrapping gifts with the same two rolls of paper.

 Try the ever-popular game where you display a certain number of holiday themed items on a tray for a set amount of time, then cover up the items and have people record from memory the items they remember.
 For Christmas you could use ornaments, candy canes, nativity pieces, snowglobes, etc. Good luck!